Earth-System-Diagnostics-Standards/EMDS/standards.md

 # Earth System Metrics and Diagnostics Standards (EMDS)

 ## Author list
-Authors are presented in order of last name:
+Authors are presented in order of last name, with their affiliation at the time of contribution.

 Chih-Chieh Chen, National Center for Atmospheric Research
 Dani Coleman, National Center for Atmospheric Research